Nozgood/p12_epic_events/README.md

 ## Set up the database

-WARN : We use MySQL for this project
+WARN : We use Postgres for this project
-We work in local, so please before setting up the database for this project, be sure to have correctly installed MySQL on your computer or using Docker.
+We work in local, so please before setting up the database for this project, be sure to have correctly installed Postgres on your computer or using Docker.

 An env file is necessary to connect to the database so let's create this env file at the root of the project: